Bayes is BAE12 Jun 2017

 Another way that we can do this is say, well, there’s a 50 percent chance that we get our fair coin and, if we get that fair coin, there’s a 50 percent chance that it’s heads.
 We can add that to a 50 percent chance of getting our trick coin and if we get our trick coin, there’s a 100 percent chance that we’re going to get heads.
 When you do that, you end up with the exact same result, this is just the more math-y way of achieving that instead of intuition, because later on I tried to teach my program intuition.
 It didn’t work out too well.
 Also, so this is a talk on artificial intelligence and I have to admit, I don’t know a how lot about artificial intelligence or I would’ve written an artificial intelligence to write my talk.
 Thank you.

 Okay, so we’re going to add this onto our equation and keep moving.
 Now we want to know what is the probability of A?
 The probability of getting that $ 3.7 million coin?
 Well, we know we have two different cases, they’re equally probable.
 We have a 50 percent chance of getting that coin and we can add this back to our equation.
 The last piece is the probability of heads given that we have a fair coin.
 Given that we have this $ 3.7 million coin.
 In that case, assuming that we have the fair coin, we flip it.
 There’s only a one out of two chance that we have heads, so that’s 50 percent, we can add it here.
-When we put all of that together, we end up with a one in three, or zero point three three percent, a 33 percent chance of owning a multimillion dollar, 1913 Liberty Head Nickel.
+When we put all of that together, we end up with a one in three (1/3), or a 33% chance of owning a multimillion dollar, 1913 Liberty Head Nickel.

 One in three, it’s not great but it’s not nothing.
 This is what we can do with Bayes Rule, given two related probabilities, in this case what is the probability that you will get heads.
 Also, what is the probably that will draw our money coin?
 We can accurately predict that relationship.
 Kahn academy has a really good resource on Bayes Rule and instead, another way to teach this, this is the very math-y way.
 One other way to look at this is with trees.
 Here’s essentially that.